-13 Tom Holland Movies To Stream Or Rent, Including The Marvel Movies
+Tom Holland Movies To Stream Or Rent, Including The Marvel Movies

-For the better part of a decade now, Tom Holland has appeared in some of most successful blockbusters like the Spider-Man movies and three large-scale Marvel crossover events, while at the same time lending his talents to smaller and more personal ventures like The Lost City of Z and Locke.
-As we look toward Holland's upcoming role as Nathan Drake in the highly anticipated film adaptation of the hit video game Uncharted, there's never been a better time to look back on the roles that got the extremely charismatic and loose-lipped star this far.
+For more than a decade now, Tom Holland has appeared in some of the best Spider-Man movies and three large-scale Marvel crossover events, while at the same time lending his talents to smaller and more personal ventures like The Lost City of Z and Cherry.
+As we wait to see what the future has in store for one of Hollywood’s brightest stars, now seems like a great time to take a step back and look at some of the roles that got the extremely charismatic and loose-lipped star this far.

-So, without wasting anymore time, here are 13 Tom Holland movies that you can stream, or rent, including all of his appearances in the Marvel Cinematic Universe right now.
+So, without wasting any more time, here are 14 Tom Holland movies that you can stream, or rent, including all of his appearances in the Marvel Cinematic Universe right now.

-A list of Tom Holland movies worth checking out wouldn't be worth checking out if it didn't include 2017's Spider-Man: Homecoming or the 2019 followup Spider-Man: Far From Home, so that's where we'll start.
-Nothing against Tobey Maguire or Andrew Garfield (both brought something different to their respective webslingers), but no actor better captures the youth, awkwardness, and heart of Peter Parker than Tom Holland, and it shows in his first two solo adventures as the friendly neighborhood Spider-Man.
-And while we still don't know exactly when we'll finally get to see the third film in the trilogy, it's never a bad idea to go back and see where it all began.
+A list of Tom Holland movies worth checking out wouldn't be, well, worth checking out if it didn't include 2017's Spider-Man: Homecoming, the 2019 followup Spider-Man: Far From Home, or 2021’s Spider-Man: No Way Home.
+Luckily, that’s a problem we won’t have to deal with.
+Over the course of the past half-decade, Holland has perfectly captured the youth, awkwardness, and heart of Peter Parker, and it shows in his first three solo adventures as the friendly neighborhood Spider-Man.
+We still don't know what the future holds for this version of the Web-Slinger, the Spider-Man: No Way Home ending did provide fans with plenty to speculate on while we wait for official word on the franchise’s status.

-Rent Spider-Man: Homecoming here. *
+Stream Spider-Man: Homecoming on Starz. (opens in new tab)

-*Stream Spider-Man: Far From Home on Starz here, buy _Spider-Man: Far From Home _here.
+Rent/Buy Spider-Man: Far From Home on Amazon. (opens in new tab)

 Other Movies In The Marvel Cinematic Universe (2016 - 2019)

-Speaking of where it all began for Tom Holland's Spider-Man… the introduction of the Marvel Cinematic Universe's Peter Parker in the 2016 Avengers-lite adventure Captain America: Civil War was one of the most refreshing and crowd-pleasing surprises in a spectacle of a movie that was full of memorable moments.
-Holland's reprisal of the role in Avengers: Infinity War made just about everyone with a beating heart cry in 2018, and his momentous return in what will forever be the greatest MCU scene the following year in Avengers: Endgame provides for one of the most emotional narrative threads through the entire franchise.
+Speaking of where it all began for Tom Holland's Spider-Man…the introduction of the Marvel Cinematic Universe's Peter Parker in the 2016 Avengers-lite adventure, Captain America: Civil War, was one of the most refreshing and crowd-pleasing surprises in a spectacle of a movie that was full of memorable moments.
+Holland's reprisal of the role in Avengers: Infinity War made just about everyone with a beating heart cry in 2018, and his momentous return in what will forever be the greatest MCU scene the following year in Avengers: Endgame provides one of the most emotional narrative threads through the entire franchise.

-Stream Captain America: Civil War on Disney+ here, Avengers: Infinity War here, Avengers: Endgame here.
+Stream Captain America: Civil War on Disney+. (opens in new tab)

-Rent Captain America: Civil War here, Avengers: Infinity War here, Avengers: Endgame here.
+Rent/Buy Captain America: Civil War on Amazon. (opens in new tab)

 Onward (2020)